Atdhe2003/DSprojectSeeu/README.md

 A graphical user interface (GUI) for user interaction, built using the Tkinter framework.

-Fault tolerance by detecting disconnections.
-The server can accept a new player to continue the game even if the current client disconnects.

 The game state and user turns are consistently updated and shared across network nodes, ensuring both players have the current view of the board.

 Relation to Distributed Systems Concepts